 The Illinois Environmental Protection Agency (IEPA) grant awarded to the Glen Ellyn Park District in October 2014 to provide partial funding to convert and repair the Ackerman Sports & Fitness Center parking lot continues to be withheld by the State of Illinois.
 As a result, the Park District has put the parking lot repairs on-hold until a resolution is determined.
 The District remains in contact with the IEPA and our elected state representatives and have been advised to continue to wait as the officials are somewhat optimistic the appropriated funds will be released once the state budget gets resolved.
 In the meantime, if the Park District was to move forward with the project before the grant funding is released, the Park District would not be eligible for reimbursement.

 The Glen Ellyn Park District recognizes that the parking lot is in disrepair and not ideal, however it is still usable.
-This past summer, short-term improvements ($20,000) were made to provide the District some additional time in hopes the state eventually releases previously awarded funds.
+Short-term improvements have been made to provide the District some additional time in hopes the state eventually releases previously awarded funds.
 The Park District believes strongly in converting the lot from asphalt to permeable pavers because of the long-term environmental benefits but the project is dependent on the grant to pay the difference between permeable pavers and asphalt.

 As a reminder, the Glen Ellyn Park District was successful in receiving an Illinois Green Infrastructure Grant (I.G.I.G.) through the Illinois Environmental Protection Agency in the amount of $439,290.
 With this support, the Park District was to retrofit the Ackerman Sports & Fitness Center’s 44,000 square foot, 145-car asphalt lot with interlocking permeable pavers and small areas of bioinfiltration to reduce runoff volumes and improve stormwater quality.